Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 Day 9 : Exploring Paradise Cave

-Don’t visit Phong Nha if you’re not keen on visiting the caves.
+Don’t visit Phong Nha if you’re not keen on visiting the caves; you may prefer Sapa instead from Hanoi.
 But these caves are enormous and we were blown away by the scale and the beauty.
 Most tours follow the same route but we recommend this tour; the group is smaller and lunch is included.

 At Paradise you walk for 15 minutes along a flat, paved path but you can ask for transport if you’d like to conserve your energy.
 After you need to climb a hill to reach the cave entrance but it gradually zig-zags you up, on a paved trail.
 At the cave entrance there is a large wooden (well maintained) staircase to take you down to the cave floor.